FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/reference/attributes.rst

     {
     }

-Similarly to ``@InvalidatePath`` above, any successful response to an :term:`unsafe <safe>` request will invalidate the two routes.
+Similarly to ``InvalidatePath`` above, any successful response to an :term:`unsafe <safe>` request will invalidate the two routes.

 You can also use expressions_ in the route parameter values.
-This obviously :ref:`requires the ExpressionLanguage component <requirements>`.
+To enable expression support, configure the :ref:`ExpressionLanguage component <requirements>` of this bundle.
 To invalidate route ``articles`` with the ``number`` parameter set to ``123``, do::

     use FOS\HttpCacheBundle\Configuration\InvalidateRoute;